kailash-manasarovar/statement/docs/timeline/2023/may.md

 - On this particular evening, we walked home together and he constantly texted on his WhatsApp, as if he was repeating everything I said to someone.
 Domingo of course.
 - He also mentioned, bizarrely and repeatedly, a black man in a TV show and I believe he was referring to the `@AllyBrisket` account and suggesting it was Domingo.

+!!! danger "Did the harmony teacher know I was being poisoned at home"
+    - One class this month, the harmony teacher was marking homework.
+Only myself and Sofia Matyash Piyankova were at class.
+    - The teacher, Adria Gil, was erratic as usual.
+    - As he was marking my homework, he announced very loudly, "What happened Katharine?
+Usually your homework is really good but this is terrible, it's like it's not you.
+Were you angry?" (which was a piss-take thing to say).
+    - I thought about it and I usually made tea and sat down to do my homework on a Sunday evening.
+I even remember this occasion as me not being able to get my thoughts straight at all and finding it very hard to concentrate and link ideas and chords.
+    - I had to work on the keyboard visually as I wasn't able to imagine in my mind the keys, which was something I had no trouble with all my life.
+    - I now wonder if Adria Gil knew I was being drugged/poisoned at home and was remarking on it.

 ## Acupuncture

 - Acupuncture sessions started this month and the therapist is surprised I'm even alive from the state of my pulses.